datacorruption/datacorruption.github.io/about.md

 > ac·​ce·​le·​ran·​do | /äkˌseləˈrändō,äˌCHeləˈrändō/<br>
 > _1: a gradual increase in speed_

-A space to document my work and thoughts outside of social media.
+This is a space to document my work and thoughts outside of social media.

 ![nullsleep-photo](/assets/image/about/nullsleep-photo-promo.jpg)